3.0.0

 Removed support for OpenID4VP draft-18:

-payload parameter fromPOST /openid/presentations/requests
+client_id_schemepayload parameter fromPOST /openid/presentations/requests.

 Bug Fixes